aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 2. Containerize that application and pudh to docker Hub
 3. Create Helm Chart required for the Application on to a Kubernetes Cluster
 4. Create a Local Helm HTTP repository that hold the chart
+5. Add the HTTP Helm repository and verify the chart.

 ```